ciberkleid/cartographer-demo/README.md

 Succeeded
 ```

-You can get more detail about any one of the tools installed using `kapp insepct...`
+You can get more detail about any one of the applications using `kapp inspect...`
 For example, run:
 ```shell
 # Inspect a kapp-deployed application
 kapp inspect -a cartographer
 ```

-Notice that the `kpack` configuration included the creation of a builder capable of building images for several types of applications.
-You can see the configuration in [infra/overlay/kpack/kpack.yaml](infra/overlay/kpack).
+#### Validate kpack configuration

-This configuration instructs kpack to build an image and publish it to the container registry, so it can be used to build applications.
+The kpack overlay configuration ([infra/overlay/kpack/kpack.yaml](infra/overlay/kpack)) instructed kpack to create and publish a [builder] to the image registry.
-You can verify that the image is ready and that it is available in the registry by running the following commands.
+This builder can be used to build application images.

+Verify that the builder is ready.
 ```shell
 # Check status of builder resource
 kubectl get clusterbuilder builder